 - Overpaid CEOs via As You Sow

-- Funds climate deniers via League of Conservation Voters
+- Funds climate deniers via League of Conservation Voters and JUST Capital

 What’s next?